schnorr/tupi/README.md

 Nodes are expected to stop moving after the graph achieves a stable placement (defined by the sum of energy of all nodes when they move).
-After that, the only thing you can do (for now) is stop the program.

 Roadmap
 -------